Jorge Soler Player Props: Marlins vs. Rangers

 Jorge Soler At The Plate

-- Soler leads Miami in total hits (95) this season while batting .242 with 45 extra-base hits.
+- Soler has 96 hits, which is best among Miami hitters this season, while batting .242 with 46 extra-base hits.

-- He ranks 112th in batting average, 73rd in on base percentage, and 26th in slugging among qualified hitters in MLB play.
+- He ranks 112th in batting average, 68th in on base percentage, and 27th in slugging among qualifying hitters in MLB action.

-- Soler will look to extend his seven-game hitting streak.
-He's batting .273 with two homers over the course of his last games.
+- Soler enters this game on a eight-game hitting streak.
+Over the course of his last outings, he's hitting .238 with one homer.

-- Soler has driven in a run in 34 games this year (32.1%), including 15 games with more than one RBI (14.2%).
-He has also driven home three or more of his team's runs in five contests.
+- Soler has had at least one RBI in 32.7% of his games this year (35 of 107), with more than one RBI 16 times (15.0%).
+He has also been responsible for three or more of his team's runs in five contests.

-- He has scored in 45 of 106 games this season, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.